TheRhysFoster/Healthcare-Management-Database/README.md

 The `notes` attribute of `appointment` and `appointment_result` are written about but in any amount of detail a staff member deems necessary.
 However if that was the only record of what was found during appointments and the patient's original symptoms, it wouldn't be as straight forward to link what's stored in `notes` to specific illnesses.
 This would most likely require a function in the frontend to parse the TEXT in `notes` and tackle common human errors like spelling mistakes.

-#### 👤 Patient Lifecycle
+### 👤 Patient Lifecycle
 **1\) Why isn't `patient_illness` a junction table?**

 Using a primary key instead of a composite key made up of `patient_id` & `illness_id` allows for a patient to have multiple entries of the same illness.
 At first glance this can seem like it increases the chance of redundancy through duplicate data, however in a medical environment it is necessary to design the schema this way.

 *If we look at a real-world example of someone who has been cleared of cancer, unfortunately in many cases it can return.
 If this happens, a new appointment will be booked and the outcome could be the same diagnosis as before, but with potentially different symptoms / findings and the illness being confirmed by another staff member.
 To have an accurate patient history, all repeating illnesses need to be logged.*

-**2\) What are the `symptoms` & `findings` TEXT attributes in the `patient_illness` entity?**
+**2\) What is the `findings` TEXT attribute in the `patient_illness` entity?**

-The data stored in those attributes are automatically pushed through from `notes` found in the `appointment` and `appointment_result` tables.
-This is based on the assumption that when a GP or even a member of staff at a hospital wants to check over a patient's medical history, they want to read in detail what symptoms the patient presented with and what issues were found.
-Given that `notes` is a TEXT attribute, this allows them to do so.
-The alternative would be a list without a certified staff member's additions.
+The data stored in this attribute is automatically pushed through from `notes` found in the `appointment_result` table.
+This is based on the assumption that when a GP or even a member of staff at a hospital wants to check over a patient's medical history, they want to read in detail what issues were found leading to the diagnosis.
+Given that `notes` is a TEXT attribute, this allows the staff members who found issues during appointments to write in detail what the findings were.

 As mentioned in the previous section, if an research style analysis of specific illnesses is needed, that is when `notes` is avoided and instead a query will access `appointment_symptom` and `appointment_result_finding` for a cleaner, more structured view.
 This view could then be accessed with external tools like PowerBI.